-- 1 The Federal Council shall reach its decisions as a collegial body. - 2 For the purposes of preparation and implementation, the business of the Federal Council shall be allocated to its individual members according to department. - 3 Business may be delegated to and directly dealt with by departments or their subordinate administrative units; in such cases, the right to legal recourse shall be guaranteed.
+- 1 The Federal Council reaches its decisions as a collegial body. - 2 For the purposes of preparation and implementation, the business of the Federal Council is allocated to its individual members according to department. - 3 Business may be delegated to and directly dealt with by departments or their subordinate administrative units; in such cases, the right to legal recourse is guaranteed.